Strongly quasipositive links are concordant to infinitely many strongly quasipositive links: Introduction

-In this section we will prove \Cref{thm:main}.
-To that end, we will first establish some notations and definitions regarding quasipositive Seifert surfaces and study some examples of such surfaces in \Cref{sec:qpannuli}.
-In \Cref{sec:tyingknots}, we will construct from two quasipositive Seifert surfaces $F_1$ and $F_2$ for links $\partial F_1$ and $\partial F_2$ a third one which has as boundary a link which is concordant, but not isotopic to $\partial F_2$.
+\textbf{Organization.} In order to prove \Cref{thm:main}, we will first establish some notations and definitions regarding quasipositive Seifert surfaces and study examples of such surfaces in \Cref{sec:qpannuli}.
+In~\Cref{sec:tyingknots}, from two quasipositive Seifert surfaces $F_1$ and $F_2$ for links $\partial F_1$ and $\partial F_2$, we will construct a third surface whose boundary is a link that is concordant, but not isotopic to $\partial F_2$.
 The surface $F_1$ will be one of the quasipositive annuli from \Cref{sec:qpannuli}.
-We will finally prove \Cref{thm:main} in \Cref{sec:proofthm}, leaving the proof of the technical \Cref{lem:cylinder} for \Cref{sec:prooflemcylinder}.
+We will finally prove \Cref{thm:main} in \Cref{sec:proofthm}.\\

+\textbf{Acknowledgements.} I would like to thank Peter Feller for his constant support and many fruitful discussions, the anonymous referees for their valuable comments, which also led to \Cref{rem:simplvolume}, and Michel Boileau for pointing out \Cref{question}.
+I would also like to thank Léo Benard, Pietro Capovilla, Lukas Lewark and Eric Stenhede for helpful discussions, Cara Hobohm for carefully reading an earlier version, and Arunima Ray for her question during the \emph{MATRIX-MFO Tandem Workshop 2136a: Invariants and Structures in Low-Dimensional Topology} at MFO Oberwolfach, which initiated this project.
+I would like to express my gratitude to the organizers of this workshop, as well as the organizers of \emph{Braids in Low-Dimensional Topology} at ICERM and \emph{Surfaces in 4-manifolds} at Le Croisic, for creating such a productive and inspiring environment.